 Discussion

+This study used APSIM as a tool to understand a well observed phenomenon, the CC penalty, that impacts x% of the US Corn Belt maize land.
+Long term field data indicated that the CC penalty remains constant over two decades of farming.
 Based on the data available, it is not possible to say whether the maize yield increases over time are due to weather, increased yield potential of newer varieties, management changes etc. Exploring the drivers of increases in Midwestern maize yields over time has been the subject of multiple investigations (Tollenar et al. 2017, Assefa et al. 2018, Kucharik 2008, Lobell and Burney 2021) and is outside the scope of this study.
 However, the consistent increase in both rotated and continuous maize yields is, to our knowledge, a novel finding.
 Conceptually, it indicates the amount of residue in the continuous maize system is not linearly related to the size of the yield penalty.
 Additionally, none of the statistical models identified the previous year’s continuous maize yields (a proxy for residue amount) as important, and the literature review found no effect of ‘years-in-maize’.
 While previous studies have found removing residue in continuous maize systems decreases the amount of N required to reach maximum yields (coulter2008, jose, karlen?), many studies still see a significant continuous maize penalty even with complete residue removal (Jose, Karlen, Crookston1989, I think there’s another), indicating it is not the only contributor to the continuous maize penalty.

 The identification of the number of extremely cold days as an important predictor by the statistical model has an unclear interpretation.
 It may be simply associative, with the true driver being correlated with cold winters.
 It could also be a proxy for disease dynamics, or may indicate less native soil N mineralization due to cold temperatures.
 It is consistent with the finding that N fertilization was less effective at reducing the full penalty in more northern sites (Figure 5), as long-term annual air temperatures varied strongly by latitude, ranging from 8.1 deg C at the lowest latitude (IL-7) to 13.3 deg C at the highest (IA-3).
 Cold and wet soils are highly predictive of soil disease pressure in the Midwest (Robertson2007).
 The statistical model’s identification of the amount of rain two weeks before planting as being positively associated with the size of the penalty supports the hypothesis that root diseases play a major role in the penalty, and may render maize monocultures less responsive to N fertilizer.
 Previous studies in Ohio found the penalty was higher in poorly-drained sites (Dick1985, his second paper), which is consistently with the hypothesis of soil disease being magnified by maize monoculture and wet environments.